Pennies for Patients 1 More Week!!!

 What happens if someone at the school is diagnosed with COVID-19?

-If a child or teacher at our school was diagnosed with COVID-19, we would close immediately and follow guidance from the state and local health departments.
+If a child or teacher at our school was diagnosed with COVID-19, we would follow guidance from the state and local health departments.

 What if someone has a suspected case of COVID-19, but it hasn’t been confirmed?